-According to Healthy People 2020, "Social determinants of health are conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks."
+According to Healthy People 2020, "Social determinants of health are conditions in the environments in which people are born, live, learn, work, play, worship and age that affect a wide range of health, functioning and quality-of-life outcomes and risks."

-- Health professional shortage areas - Higher than average rates of emergency department (ED) visits - Hospitalization for preventable issues - Low morbidity coupled with high mortality rates
+- Health professional shortage areas, - Higher than average rates of emergency department (ED) visits, - Hospitalization for preventable issues and - Inequities in morbidity and mortality rates.